SadeSiddiqui/SEB-Project-4-Backend/README.md

 ## Environment Variables

-1)Create a .env file in the root directory of the project if it doesn’t exist already.
+1) Create a .env file in the root directory of the project if it doesn’t exist already.

 2) Add the following variables: